yochaigal/cairn/wip/2e/setting.md

 - Distance is measured in [**Watches**](/wip/2e/wilderness-exploration/#travel), assuming that the party travels by foot and on maintained roads.

 ## Theme
-Established facts about the setting.
-Good questions to answer:
+To help create your setting's theme, answer the following questions:
  - How does magic work?
  - What level of technology do the denizens have?
  - How does religion function?
 Do gods walk the lands, and do the people know it?
  - Who are the PCs in the setting?
 What is theirposition with respect to those in power?
  - What species & backgrounds exist, and are they playable by PCs?
  - What linguistic and cultural flavor exists in the setting?

 ## Provinces
 - A **Province** is a single, traversable landscape roughly defined by divisble terrain (mountain ranges, rivers, oceans).